-Services covered by our plan Limitations and Physical therapy, occupational therapy, speech therapy, and supervised exercise therapy (continued) Goals of therapy are not yet met or significantly change due to comorbid conditions.
+Services covered by our plan Limitations and exceptions Physical therapy, occupational therapy, speech therapy, and supervised exercise therapy (continued) Goals of therapy are not yet met or significantly change due to comorbid conditions.
 Patient is actively participating in treatment sessions, Patient is adherent to plan of care, Patient demonstrates potential to reach prior level of function.
-Podiatry services The plan covers the following services: • Diagnosis and medical or surgical treatment of injuries and diseases of the foot, the muscles and tendons of the leg governing the foot, and superficial lesions of the hand other than those associated with trauma • Routine foot care for members with conditions affecting the legs, such as diabetes Prior authorization is required.
+Podiatry services The plan covers the following services: Diagnosis and medical or surgical treatment of injuries and diseases of the foot, the muscles and tendons of the leg governing the foot, and superficial lesions of the hand other than those associated with trauma Routine foot care for members with conditions affecting the legs, such as diabetes Prior authorization is required.
 Prosthetic devices and related supplies Prosthetic devices replace all or part of a body part or function.
-The following are examples of covered prosthetic devices: • Colostomy bags and supplies related to colostomy care • Pacemakers • Braces • Prosthetic shoes • Artificial arms and legs • Breast prostheses (including a surgical brassiere after a mastectomy) • Dental devices Prior authorization is required.
+The following are examples of covered prosthetic devices: Prior authorization is required.
 This benefit is continued on the next page

 Services covered by our plan Limitations and exceptions Prosthetic devices and related supplies (continued) The plan also covers some supplies related to prosthetic devices and the repair or replacement of prosthetic devices.
 The plan offers some coverage after cataract removal or cataract surgery.
 See "Vision Care" later in this section for details.
-Rehabilitation services Outpatient rehabilitation services The plan covers physical therapy, occupational therapy, and speech therapy.
+Rehabilitation services Prior authorization is Outpatient rehabilitation services required The plan covers physical therapy, occupational therapy, and speech therapy.
 Members may receive outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.
 Cardiac (heart) rehabilitation services The plan covers cardiac rehabilitation services such as exercise, education, and counseling for certain conditions.
 The plan also covers intensive cardiac rehabilitation programs, which are more intense than cardiac rehabilitation programs.
 Pulmonary rehabilitation services The plan covers pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
-Prior authorization is required Rural Health Clinics The plan covers the following services at Rural Health Clinics: Office visits for primary care and specialists' services Clinical psychologist Clinical social worker for the diagnosis and treatment of mental illness Visiting nurse services in certain situations Note: Members may receive services from a network or out-of-network Rural Health Clinic.
-Some services may require prior authorization
+Rural Health Clinics Some services may require The plan covers the following services at Rural Health Clinics: prior authorization Office visits for primary care and specialists' services Clinical psychologist Clinical social worker for the diagnosis and treatment of mental illness Visiting nurse services in certain situations Note: Members may receive services from a network or out-of-network Rural Health Clinic.